shalom-nganga/flatdango/README.md

 ## Contributing
 Contributions to FlickFever are welcome!
 If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request on the GitHub repository.

-## License
-FlickFever is released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements
 This application was built using HTML, CSS, and JavaScript.
 It also utilizes the Font Awesome library for icons.